Liaojiajia1996/Liaojiajia1996.github.io/index.md

 My current research focuses on the integration and analysis of big data in enhancing the management of nation park.
 My interests are on the **Big Data** and its applications in **Tourism Economic**.
 By leveraging advanced data analytics, I aim to understand and optimize the interaction between human activities and the environment, particularly in the context of urban tourism and park utilization.

+in，addition, i'm Working on collecting information and analyzing data related to the economic valuation of biodiversity and the environmental value of national parks.

 ---

 ## News and Updates